Three Complications to Know and Understand With Body Contouring

 In my professional experience, I have found that post-bariatric patients are usually dehydrated and usually malnourished to some extent.
 Some bariatric procedures (e.g., R-N-Y Gastric Bypass) will predispose patients to metabolic disturbances that may compromise the ability to clot.
 Additionally, chronic anemia (low blood count) is common.
 Many patients are on medications that may inhibit the clotting mechanisms (e.g., NSAIDSs), anticoagulants, over the counter supplements and natural remedies such as St. John’s Wort, garlic, etc.).
 Any one of these factors could lead to increase bleeding risk and/or the need for an unanticipated transfusion.

 KNOWLEDGE IS POWER!

-In order to minimize your risks from cosmetic surgery procedures after MWL it imperative to undergo a thorough health evaluation before surgery and optimize your health.
+In order to minimize your risks from cosmetic surgery procedures after MWL it imperative to undergo a thorough health evaluation.
+During the preop period, potential health issues are optimized before surgery and in order to optimize chances of a safe and successful surgical outcome.
 The things that are under your control include: smoking (stop), diabetes/sugar control, blood pressure control, anemia, nutrition, metabolic disturbances, hormonal abnormalities, physical fitness, and the choice to do less surgery at a time.

 Always remember, cosmetic rehabilitation after MWL is a want not a need so safety must always be the first concern!